If you’ve heard the term “AMP” lately, you may wonder what the heck is it and why should I care?

-Well, think about how long it takes some pages to load.
-We talk a lot at AddThis about page speed, and how important it is for your users to have a quick and easy experience on your website.
-Not only is it factored into SEO rankings, visitors may not wait around and head to someone else’s website instead!
+We talk a lot at AddThis about page speed, and how important it is for users to have a quick and easy experience when visiting your website.
+Not only is it factored into SEO rankings, but visitors may not wait around, opting to head to a competitor’s website instead!

 Search Engine Journal reports that on February 24, 2016, Google officially integrated AMP listings into its mobile search results.
 At that point, pages started making AMP coding appear within special places in the search results and/or with a special “AMP” designation.

-You may have seen AMP in the top of Google search results on your mobile phone.
-Here are two examples of what they look like:
+You may have seen AMP at the top of Google search results on your mobile phone.
+Here is an example of what it looks like:

 According to Digiday, after Google launched the open-source AMP with news publishers, they extended it to all publishers.